signaldatascience/R-curriculum/src/week2/day2/regularization.md

 * Use the `caret` package, following the above example, to find the optimal values for $(\alpha, \lambda)$ when predicting attractiveness ratings.

+Finally:

 * Calculate the corresponding RMSE and compare the different RMSEs for all combinations of (gender, rating).

+* Now that you've gotten some experience with `glmnet()` and `cv.glmnet()`, go back and modify your cross-validation function so that you can pass in (1) any of the five rating variables and (2) a gender variable to filter by instead of restricting solely to attractiveness ratings for males.

 A note on `glmnet`
 ==================